mlpipes/hardy/docs/SETUP_GUIDE.md

-# 🏥 Hardy Auth Backend Setup Guide
+# 🏥 Hardy Auth Service Setup Guide

 This guide will help you set up the new Hardy Auth backend with proper database naming and migrate from the old MLPipes Auth setup.